jorgeAML/coderdojoguatemala/README.md

 ### See the project in onion link
 Right now we are deploying and using the TOR service, so if you want to see how the project goes, please visit the onion link:
-  > 👨‍💻 The server is running right now if you want to see the progress!!
+  > 👨‍💻 The server is running 🔋 right now if you want to see the progress 🛠!!
   >
   > jbrf544fwxr53rjmzsp67zz3ajt5j4j6bvfwhnn2cqwziguwvqkpniqd.onion

-Just a reminder: install and use [TOR](https://www.torproject.org/ "Browse Privately.
+Just a reminder: install and use ❤️ [TOR](https://www.torproject.org/ "Browse Privately.
 Explore Freely") to see the project, you can not accesed via the normal web like google chrome or Edge.

 ## Installing Coder dojo Guatemala